pkgcloud/pkgcloud/docs/providers/hp/compute.md

 ## Volume Attachments

-Attaching a volume to a compute instance requires using a hp compute client, as well as possessing a `volume` or `volumeId`.
+Attaching a volume to a compute instance requires using a HP compute client, as well as possessing a `volume` or `volumeId`.
 Detaching volumes behaves the same way.

 #### client.getVolumeAttachments(server, callback)